Lake Jennings Fishing: How to Catch Bass, Catfish & Trout

 More Information

-Boating rules, various fees, hours of operation, special events, and other important information is on the Lake Jennings website.
+Boating rules, various fees, hours of operation, special events, and other important information are on the Lake Jennings website.